morbis02/rockserv2/README.md

 			It also creates a mysql user named rockserv with the password "password" that has all access rights on the two databases

+Create folders userinfo and saved in each \src directory

 You should now be able to start the server.
 Open a command prompt,

 	navigate to C:\rockserv2\dillfrog\src and type perl rockserv2.pl